ZSH Alias Last Command and Alias + Persist commands

 2. Alias the Last-Run Command

-Ever ran a command and immediately realised you want to alias it?
+Ever ran a command and immediately realized you want to alias it?
 This function has got you covered.

 Code Snippet: